 The Apple Developer Academy at Michigan State University in Detroit prepares students to become world-class developers for the world’s most innovative and vibrant app ecosystem.
 By bringing together coding, design, and entrepreneurship, the Academy aims to attract students from diverse backgrounds, interests, and neighborhoods across the city of Detroit.
+Consider a mentorship position with the Academy.

 The Apple Developer Academy is part of Apple’s racial equity and justice initiative aiming at challenging systemic racism nationwide.
 The Academy aims to improve access, outcomes, and equity for communities of color and to enhance the diversity of entrepreneurship and technology-related fields.